cs4440/Project-1/README.md

 Realizing concurrency using Unix processes and threads

-- Simple binary compression program
+- MyCompress - Simple binary compression program
-- Simple binary decompression program
+- MyDecompress - Simple binary decompression program
-- fork() demonstration program
+- ForkCompress - Fork child process to call MyCompress
+- PipeCompress - Pipe program where parent process passes source file for child process to compress file
+- ParFork - Concurrency program: split compression by n calls of MyCompress via fork()
-- Minimal shell that accepts commands to call processes
+- MinShell - Minimal shell that accepts commands to call processes
-- More featured shell that accepts commands and arguments to call processes
+- MoreShell - More featured shell that accepts commands and arguments to call processes
-- Concurrency program: split compression by n calls of MyCompress via fork()
+- DupShell - shell that uses dup2() to connect pipes between commands for operator |